 An Introduction to Isaiah taught by Dorothy Spencer

 We will look at the man Isaiah as well as the first 12 (hopefully) chapters of the book of “Isaiah.”
 We will note the influence “Isaiah” has had on other literature as well as music, including our own hymnal and Handel’s “Messiah.”
 Plan to sing!
 So, bring your Bible and a desire to dig into one of the most loved and beautiful books of the Bible.
 Bring a friend, too.

 Mere Christianity and The Screwtape Letters taught by John Ruser

 “If Christianity were something we were making up, of course we would make it easier.
 But it is not.
 We cannot compete, in simplicity, with people who are inventing religions.
 How could we?
 We are dealing with the facts.
 Of course, anyone can be simple if he has no facts to bother about.”
 So, says C. S. Lewis in one of his 33 radio broadcasts given in the 1940’s.
 These broadcasts were later published under the title Mere Christianity.
+It was a popular book in the 1940’s and it remains so 75 years later.
 Lewis, an atheist in his early life, became a believer at age 31 and went on to become one of the greatest modern Christian Apologists.
-Join this class (approx. 30 weeks) and study Lewis’ case for Mere Christianity and participate in interesting and faith strengthening discussions.
-(Please register even if you signed up in the fall).
+This class began on Mere Christianity in the fall and will conclude mid-spring, with a discussion on The Screwtape Letters.